 Depending on the injury depends on the effects the person will suffer from the trauma.
 The type of injury, location and severity all have a factor in what the injury does.

 Multi-Sensory Environments can provide a huge impact on an individual with brain injury.
 Creating a soothing and relaxing environment and getting in touch with their senses can have an impact on the healing process of the brain.

-Removing the individual from a busy environment full of stressful noise and lights and replacing them with gentle lighting, calming sounds and healing aromas within a sensory environment can impact dramatically on the persons healing and mental state of mind.
+Removing the individual from a busy environment full of stressful noise and lights and replacing them with gentle lighting, calming sounds and healing aromas within a sensory environment can dramatically impact someones healing and mental state of mind.

-Sensory integration is the most commonly used sensory therapy used under these circumstances as, it encourages the user to interact, control and manipulate one’s environment.
+Sensory integration is the most commonly used sensory therapy for these circumstances as it encourages the user to interact, control and manipulate their environment.

 Sensory integration activities assist in the development of the vestibular and proprioceptive senses.
-These senses provide information on movement, awareness of body and changing of directions.
-Sensory integration therapy is where uses perform activities that combine sensory input with motion to improve the ability of the brain to process sensory information.
+These senses provide information on movement, balance, and bodily awareness.
+Sensory integration therapy is where users perform activities that combine sensory input with motion to improve the ability of the brain to process sensory information.